Ovarian Rejuvenation (PRP)

 CAG & Ovarian PRP – Background information

-CAG is the first IVF clinic in the United States to focus on therapeutic and research applications for platelet enriched plasma (PRP) and the human ovary.
+CAG is the first IVF clinic in the United States to focus on therapeutic and research applications for platelet enriched plasma (PRP) and related augmentations for the human ovary.
 We offer this as a continuation of the original PRP protocol pioneered in Greece .
 It is a safe but relatively new elective procedure which puts platelet-derived growth factors inside the ovaries and near potential eggs.
 This is achieved by injection under direct ultrasound guidance.
 If ovarian stem cells are present, then these could also be recruited to develop into eggs—thus reducing reliance on donor oocytes for IVF.

 Specimen processing and ovarian injection requires about 45-60min to complete here, and is performed without anesthesia.
 The goal of ovarian PRP is to improve (“rejuvenate”) ovarian function and foster development of oocytes.
 When this succeeds, the hormonal profile changes and additional eggs appear to be developing in ovaries previously considered dormant.